-Have demonstrated systematic knowledge and understanding of the multi- and interdisciplinary field of European Studies that is founded upon and extends and enhances their BA level, and state-of-the art methods of research, and that provides a basis for originality in developing ideas in a research context.
-Students acquire in-depth and specialist knowledge and understanding of:

-A1.
-The European integration process in its historical, cultural, political, institutional, economic,
+Have demonstrated systematic knowledge and understanding of the multi- and interdisciplinary field of European Studies that is founded upon and extends and enhances their BA level, and stateof-the art methods of research, and that provides a basis for originality in developing ideas in a research context.
+Students acquire in-depth and specialist knowledge and understanding of: A1.
+The European integration process in its historical, cultural, political, institutional, economic, legal and international dimensions as well as state of the art scientific research in the multi- and interdisciplinary field of European Studies;

-- A1.
-The European integration process in its historical, cultural, political, institutional, economic, legal and international dimensions as well as state of the art scientific research in the multi- and interdisciplinary field of European Studies; - A2.
-The historical evolution of the European Union (EU) in a global context and in comparison to other forms of international cooperation, and the history and social construction of European community, identity and culture (specialisation 1); - A3.
-EU multi-level governance, the EU's institutional and legal architecture and organisational culture, EU policies and policy-making, including the role of lobbying and expertise; and wider debates about democracy and the legitimacy of EU governance from a local, regional and international perspective (specialisation 2); - A4.
-The EU as an international actor in a changing global environment, the institutional architecture of EU external relations, and the EU's bilateral political and trade relations with major partners, as well as national, regional and international challenges facing the EU (specialisation 3); A5.
-A broad range of theories, concepts and scientific research methods from history, political science, international relations, sociology and related academic disciplines aimed at understanding the process of European integration, EU politics and the EU as an internationalactor in a changing global environment; - A6.
-Historical research methods and their application to scientific research in the field of European Studies (specialisation a); - A7.
-Qualitative research methods and their application to scientific research in the field of European Studies (specialisation b); - A8.
-Quantitative research methods and their application to scientific research in the field of European Studies (specialisation c); - A9.
-How to design, plan and implement an independent research project in the field of European Studies; - A10.
-How to integrate substantive, theoretical and methodological knowledge; - A11.
+A2.
+The historical evolution of the European Union (EU) in a global context and in comparison to other forms of international cooperation, and the history and social construction of European community, identity and culture (specialisation 1);

+A3.
+EU multi-level governance, the EU's institutional and legal architecture and organisational culture, EU policies and policy-making, including the role of lobbying and expertise; and wider debates about democracy and the legitimacy of EU governance from a local, regional and international perspective (specialisation 2a/b);

+A4.
+The EU as an international actor in a changing global environment, the institutional architecture of EU external relations, and the EU's bilateral political and trade relations with major partners, as well as national, regional and international challenges facing the EU (specialisation 3a/b);

+A5.
+A broad range of theories, concepts and scientific research methods from history, political science, international relations, sociology and related academic disciplines aimed at understanding the process of European integration, EU politics and the EU as an internationalactor in a changing global environment;

+A6.
+Historical research methods and their application to scientific research in the field of European Studies (specialisation 1);

+A7.
+Qualitative research methods and their application to scientific research in the field of European Studies (specialisation 2a/3a);

+A8.
+Quantitative research methods and their application to scientific research in the field of European Studies (specialisation 2b/3b);

+A9.
+How to design, plan and implement an independent research project in the field of European Studies;

+A10.
+How to integrate substantive, theoretical and methodological knowledge;

+A11.
 National and international research funding possibilities.